British Airways Deals and Credit Card Offers

 Reward flights booked using Avios points don’t count towards your Tier point total.

-In the U.S., the only co-branded British Airways Visa Signature Card credit card is issued by Chase.
+In the U.S., the only co-branded British Airways Visa Signature® Card is issued by Chase.

 This card has no foreign transaction fee, which is great if you fly outside the U.S. on a regular basis.
-There is a $95 annual fee but if you’re a heavy spender, the points you earn towards free travel could cancel it out and then some.
-The British Airways Visa Signature Card often comes with a large sign-up bonus that is worth hundreds of dollars in free flights.
+There is an annual fee but if you’re a heavy spender, the points you earn towards free travel could cancel it out and then some.
+The British Airways Visa Signature® Card often comes with a large sign-up bonus that could be worth hundreds of dollars in free flights.

 British Airways baggage fees